socool/docs-terraswap-io/content/docs/introduction/trading_fees.md

 # Trading Fees

-Each liquidity pool for mAssets/MIR has LP commission rates (adjustable by governance) that make up the total trading fee outside of spread determined by algorithmic price-making.
+Each liquidity pool for mAssets/MIR has LP commission rates that make up the total trading fee outside of spread determined by algorithmic price-making.
 Trading fees are received as mAssets/MIR or UST.
 The fee will be paid in receiving token.

 > Additionally, if the traded asset is a native token such as UST, the Terra network will incur a tax on the transfer (not controlled by Terraswap contract).